Ghost train

-In ghostlore, a ghost train is a phantom vehicle in the form of a locomotive or train.
+In ghostlore, a ghost train is a haunted vehicle in the form of a locomotive or train.
 The ghost train differs from other traditional forms of haunting in that rather than being a static location where ghosts are claimed to be present, "the apparition is the entire train".

-Despite the obvious fact that 'sightings' are usually one time occurrences from unreliable or unofficial sources, the stories told have offered both entertainment and unease throughout the years, though really, are nothing more than tall tales.

 Geographical distribution

 Ghost trains are reported in many different parts of the world where trains have at some point been prevalent forms of transportation.
 Accounts of ghost trains have been reported in Canada, Japan, Sweden, the United Kingdom, and in many states of the United States.

-Japan: Tanuki versus steam trains
+Canada

+The St. Louis Ghost Train, better known as the St. Louis Light, is visible at night along an old abandoned rail line in between Prince Albert and St. Louis, Saskatchewan.
+Two local students won an award for investigating and eventually duplicating the phenomenon, which they determined to be caused by the diffraction of distant vehicle lights.
+A history of the Canadian railways recounts, from a town in Saskatchewan, that "[t]he strange story of a ghost train has been told many times.
+The site where it occurs is a former railway crossing along a side road around eight kilometres north of the town".

+Another Canadian story from May 1908 tells of a ghost train with blinding lights that travelled on non-existent tracks.